polykuzin/polykuzin/README.md

 - 🤓  Learning how to fix bugs fix bugs found by testers (oMg).
 - 💬  Wanna relocate somethere from Russia (EU is my goal for 2022).
 - 📫  How to reach me: Telegram: [@polykuzin](https://t.me/polykuzin) or e-mail: polykuzin@gmail.com
-- 📱  Now working on some AWESOME features in Moscow Metro app, and for personal apps, for ex "my Money" (non-published yet).
+- 📱  Now working on some AWESOME features in Moscow Metro app, and for personal apps, for ex "english-ios" (non-published yet).
 - 🚴  Fun fact: I am an official by education, but I work as a programmer, and all because of a broken jaw))))